 The very next day, Moody, with Sirius in his Animagus form ('Interesting talent you have there, Black.') paid a visit to Andromeda Tonks at her house.

-It took a bit of convincing, but Andromeda was finally convinced of Sirius's innocence.
+It took a bit of convincing, but Andromeda was finally persuaded into believing in Sirius's innocence.

 'Well, this is quite a shock,' said Andromeda.
 'I cannot believe that Sirius spent twelve years there without a trial!
 And it's quite unbelievable that Pettigrew managed to fake his own death.'
 She sat in quiet contemplation for a moment.

 'Yes, I saw him with my own eyes,' said Moody.
 'Amelia was pretty unhappy on finding out that Sirius never was given a trial.
 She decided on the spot to hold another trial.
 Dumbledore had no choice but to agree, I expect Fudge will be browbeaten into agreeing soon enough.'

 'So he will need representation, I gather,' Andromeda mused.
 'When can he meet me then?'

 At those words, the dog in front of Andromeda changed into Sirius Black.

 Andromeda looked at Sirius for a few moments before shaking her head and saying, 'I should've known ... hello again, Sirius.
 It's nice to know that I was right in not believing you capable of betraying James and Lily ... though the whole killing the Muggles along with Pettigrew business was a different matter.
 You always did have a penchant for exploding things.'

 Moody snorted at her last statement.
 'I agree.
 No offence, Sirius, But you weren't the most level headed Aurors back then.
 You always were a bit hot-headed, brash and impulsive.'